MehdiChouag/blablacar_technical_test/README.md

 # BlaBlaCar technical test

-This project is a technical test for a Senior Android at BlaBlaCar
+This project is a technical test for an Senior Android position at BlaBlaCar

 ## Test Description